rit-coms/COMS-Console/CONTRIBUTE.md

         ```

 ## Database Setup
 In the developer debug version, sqlite migration tables aren't automatically embedded.
-That means that you have to setup the
+That means that you have to setup the sqlite database.
+We're using [diesel.rs](https://diesel.rs/) for the interfacing with the sqlite database from rust.

 ### Diesel CLI Install
 Windows: